DFE-Digital/npq-registration/app/views/api/guidance/get-started.md

 Providers integrate their local CRM systems by connecting to this API's test environments.

-We'll add information about connecting to the production environments when they go live in November 2024.

 ## Request an authentication (bearer) token

 Providers need to use a unique authentication (bearer) token to connect to the API.